tmkasun/knnect/README.md

 Track `things` you like,
 Predict `things` movements,
 Simply it is a network of `things`
-  But what `things`, It can be any THING.
+  `things` ?, It can be any THING.
-  People,Vehicles,Pets,Mobile Phones,Trains.....
-Even Airplanes.
+  People,Vehicles,Pets,Mobile Phones,Trains,Flights......
 Give it a try.